 Contracting malaria remains one of the biggest travel fears of globetrotting backpackers.

-A little over 4 years ago, before leaving on my trip around the world, I researched malaria prevention tips in an effort to further educate myself.
+A little over four years ago, before leaving on my trip around the world, I researched malaria prevention tips to educate myself further.

-I’d taken a few different anti malaria tablets on short, 2-week vacations to Costa Rica and Belize/Guatemala, however I was preparing to embark on a 12+ month journey across multiple continents, including Africa.
+I'd taken a few different anti malaria tablets on short, two-week vacations to Costa Rica and Belize/Guatemala, however, I was preparing to embark on a 12+ month journey across multiple continents, including Africa.

 Malaria prevention is a multi-step process.